-Fast forward to 2018 and the original Esterbrook spirit is about to be brought back along with all the values that made the brand back then so successful.
-It’s founder’s entrepreneurial spirit, the outstanding quality at great value, full customer orientation incl. repair service and outstanding and creative designs that made the Esterbrook brand an early American icon and global player.
-And it is exactly those American values that fascinated Joel Blumberg, Kenro’s founder and president, and made him acquire the rights and patents for this original American brand.
+Accordingly, Esterbrook stands for what it always has: entrepreneurial spirit, outstanding quality at a great value, and creative designs that made the original Esterbrook brand an American icon and global player.
+Joel Blumberg, Kenro’s founder and president, acquired the rights and patents for this original American brand for these very reasons.
 Says Blumberg: “If you take the time to dig into Esterbrook’s heritage and how much this brand and its pens were part of great American history and cultural development, you start to see all those parallels to today and why a brand like Esterbrook still has its place in our digital world.
 That’s why we plan to reintroduce and build the Esterbrook brand on the same values as it was originally born.
-Yes, times are different, but core values remain deep in all our DNA, and this is what we are building on with this brand relaunch”.
-Kenro, an original American business, is officially relaunching America’s Original pen brand with a range of quality pens for great value in August 2018, along with a fresh rebranding, new packaging and heavy investments into marketing and social media to reach old loyal fans and new younger followers.
+Times are different, but core values remain deep in our DNA and this is what we are building on with this brand relaunch”.
+Blumberg adds: “We decided to relaunch this iconic brand with what we call the re-concept.
+“Re” means to do simultaneously looking back to the original state.
+This is exactly what the essence of the Esterbrook relaunch is”.

 The timing couldn’t be better for Esterbrook to tap into the increasing demand by long-time collectors and a growing demographic of new pen enthusiasts for well- made, old fashioned, quality items with history and authentic stories.